quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part37_Dopamine.md

 ---

 #### Reward Signal and Value Function
-In this context, the reward signal \( R \) is zero throughout most of a trial but becomes non-zero at the end when the agent reaches the rewarding state.
+In this context, the reward signal $R$ is zero throughout most of a trial but becomes non-zero at the end when the agent reaches the rewarding state.
 The goal of TD learning is to predict the return for each state visited in a trial.

-The value function \( V \) is updated based on these rewards and predictions.
-For an undiscounted case, where \( \gamma \approx 1 \), the update rule simplifies as mentioned above.
+The value function $V $ is updated based on these rewards and predictions.
+For an undiscounted case, where$\gamma \approx 1$, the update rule simplifies as mentioned above.

 :p What is the role of the reward signal in TD learning?
 ??x
 The reward signal plays a critical role in TD learning by providing feedback about the quality of actions taken during each trial.
-When the agent reaches the rewarding state, it receives a positive reward, which guides the updates to the value function \( V \).
+When the agent reaches the rewarding state, it receives a positive reward, which guides the updates to the value function $V$.
 This helps the algorithm learn the correct values for states that lead to rewards and those that do not.

 In essence, the reward signal acts as a reinforcement mechanism, driving the learning process towards actions that yield higher cumulative rewards. x??